pytries/datrie/README.rst

 * keys must be unicode (no implicit conversion for byte strings under Python 2.x, sorry);
-* there are no iterator versions of keys/values/items (this is a current limitation of libdatrie);
+* there are no iterator versions of keys/values/items (this is not implemented yet);
 * it doesn't work under pypy+MacOS X (some obscure error which I don't understand);
 * library is not tested with narrow Python builds.